MeF0504/RegistPaste.vim/README.md

 [MeF0504](https://github.com/MeF0504)

 ## TODO
 - Support clipboard sharing?
+    Specifications are not fixed.
+This may take time...
 - Become selectable the pasting text from locally stored list or registers.
+    Currently there is no motivation to do this.
+Please put an issue if you want.